-7 1.
+1 1.
 Seems ideal for easy bus and train access.
 2. If a performance has 15,000 people and half arrive in cars, each car having 4 people that means 1,800 cars will be parked nearby.
 I guess there will be multi-level underground parking built?
 2 Please ensure actively monitored CCTV, well lit areas with safe passages to and from transport options.
-The location is great, as long as you invest heavily in the safety and security of your patrons. m Perfect location.
+The location is great, as long as you invest heavily in the safety and security of your patrons.
+3 Perfect location.
 Second location (Dandenong Showgrounds) 4 Great location!!!
 2 This will absolutely transform Dandenong, and give the region a massive boost.
 9 Great location.
 I work in Dandenong and the proposed area would be easy to get to and would create a fantastic hub for business and the community.
-7 Great idea. ∞ I'm in favour.
+7 Great idea.
+8 I'm in favour.
 And am here because of a mail flyer which wanted me to disagree.
 I don't like sport but sport is a good thing.
 This could also be good for nearby businesses.
 6 Make sure it contains basement car parking but learn from lessons about the construction of 'Marval Stadium' about the impacts it will have on the playing surface.
 A comprehensive transport strategy is required as nearby streets already struggles for traffic congestion.
 Opportunity to improve connection from Dandenong Station, including an enhancement to the existing bus interchange at the station.
 But building a bus interchange by the new stadium will save space and can be used to improve the public realm.
-10 10 Imperative for Dandenong's growth as a major city in the S.E.
-11 12 Should have been done years ago.
-13 13 Just what is needed 14 14 Great spot!
-15 15 Let's get it done!
+10 Imperative for Dandenong's growth as a major city in the S.E.
+11 It is extremely important for communities to have venues to hold events which can galvanise a sense of connectedness and community.
+I feel this is especially relevant today.
+As work, housing pressures, cultural identity and struggles with life/work balance have become pressing issues for many.
+12 Should have been done years ago.
+13 Just what is needed 14 Great spot!
+15 Let's get it done!
 That area isn't properly used and would be great for a sports stadium with it being located right next to a train line!
-16 Great location 17 17 Will definitely be a huge hub for the community.
+16 Great location 17 Will definitely be a huge hub for the community.
 18 Good location given vacant land and close proximity to Dandenong CBD and public transport hubs.
-19 19 Perfect
+19 Perfect